christiandudel/dtms/README.md

 ## Acknowledgements

 We thank Alessandro Feraldi, Aapo Hiilamo, Daniel Schneider, and Angelo Lorenti for helpful comments and suggestions.
+All errors remain our own.

 ## Overview